selfup/scnnr/README.md

 # Scannr

-Scan all files in a given directory for a keyword.
+Scans all files in a given directory for a keyword.
 Can be any file, or can be just `.js` or `".js,.html,.jsx"`.

-It then searches for the keyword in each file and returns a slice of all files with said keyword.
+Prints out a comma sperated list of each file containing one of the keywords.

-### Example
+## Example

+#### Single Keyword

 Scan this repo for markdown files with `cache=` in them.